kaleidos/grails-postgresql-extensions/README.md

 Release Notes
 -------------

+* 0.7 - Unreleased - New HstoreMapType and update plugin to Grails 2.2.5.
 * 0.6.8 - 22/Apr/2014 - Fix NPE in HstoreType.
 * 0.6.7 - 14/Feb/2014 - Support Java Arrays in criterias.
 * 0.6.6 - 14/Feb/2014 - New criteria pgArrayIsEmptyOrContains.